 Eating a meal boosts the production of saliva in the mouth.
 This saliva contains proteins and minerals that help to protect tooth enamel and limit the risk of tooth decay.
 For this reason it makes sense to teach your kids that the best time to have sweets is as a dessert after a meal.

 Water that contains fluoride helps to strengthen teeth and prevent tooth decay.
 Therefore encourage your kids to rinse their mouths with water after they have had their portion of sweets.

 If your kids collect a lot of sweets on Halloween, you may want to consider offering a swap for some of them.
 This could be anything from a favourite magazine to a computer game or a trip out.

 Just as usual, your kids should brush their teeth twice a day for 2 minutes each time; once in the morning and once before bed.
 If they have been eating Halloween treats, it’s important that they wait an hour before brushing.
 This is because the saliva needs to have time to work effectively and this will not happen if it’s brushed away.

 Halloween should be a fun occasion for your kids, so you shouldn?t spoil it by fussing too much over them collecting too many sweets.
-However, it’s important that you control the eating of these sweets and when it happens.
+However, it’s important that you control eating these sweets and when it happens.